villegmb/ONT_Illumina_transcriptome_assembly-annotation/README.md

 I assembled the transcriptome using StringTie because it has a "-mix" option, which allows the assembly of both Illumina and Direct RNA Nanopore sequencing reads simultaneously.
 This step generates a GTF file containing predicted transcripts.
 You can include a reference GTF file to keep a relationship with the genome and make the annotation:

-    > stringtie sorted_illumina_alignment.bam sorted_flair.aligned.bam --mix -p 24 -G reference.gtf -o transcriptome_output.gtf
+    > stringtie sorted_illumina_alignment.bam sorted_flair.aligned.bam --mix -p 24 -G reference.gtf -o transcriptome_annotation_output.gtf

 **4) Creating transcriptome:**

-NOTE: If you are using TransDecoder to predict protein regions skip this step and use the TransDecoder utility to produce the fasta with the transcripts (Step 6)
+NOTE: If you are using TransDecoder to predict protein regions skip this step and use the TransDecoder utility to produce the fasta with the transcripts (ANNOTATION -> TRANSDECODER.
+A - Step 0)

 ``gffread`` read to create a FASTA file containing the transcripts base in the genome Fasta file and the GTF generated from the previous step.

-	> ./gffread/gffread -w transcriptome_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta>
+	> ./gffread/gffread -w transcriptome_annotation_output.gtf -g <genome.fasta> <assemblied_transcriptome.fasta>

 **5) Transcriptome Evaluation:**